 - Identification of foods eaten in combinations.

-- Whether or not salt was used in the preparation of each home-prepared food (asked only of main meal-planner/preparer).
+- Whether or not fat and/or salt was used in the preparation of each home-prepared food (asked only of main meal-planner/preparer).

 Sources of food:

 - Was the food item eaten at home?

 - Was the food item brought into the home but later eaten away from home?